1949 Idaho Vandals football team: All-conference

 Tackle Carl Kiilsgaard was named to the All-Coast team; honorable mention were tackle Will Overgaard, guard Roy Colquitt, quarterback John Brogan, and halfback Jerry Diehl.

+Kiilsgaard was invited to play in the College All-Star Game in Chicago, held in August 1950; in which the College All-Stars defeated the Philadelphia Eagles, the defending NFL champions.

-NFL Draft
+NFL draft

-Two seniors from the 1949 Vandals were selected in the 1950 NFL Draft:
+Two seniors from the 1949 Vandals were selected in the 1950 NFL draft:

-Three juniors were selected in the 1951 NFL Draft:
+Three juniors were selected in the 1951 NFL draft:

-One sophomore was selected in the 1952 NFL Draft:
+One sophomore was selected in the 1952 NFL draft: